 1. Introduction

 There is an increasing laptop-use compared to the use of a desktop computer [1].
-The usage of laptop computer is continuously increasing due to so many reasons however [2], cited Moffet et al carried out a study and reported that when the laptop was positioned in the subject’s lap, an increase in discomfort in the neck and shoulder regions was reported.
+The usage of laptop computer is continuously increasing due to so many reasons.
+However [2], cited Moffet et al carried out a study and reported that when the laptop was positioned in the subject’s lap, an increase in discomfort in the neck and shoulder regions was reported.
 Both laptop positions resulted in high muscle load levels in the trapezius and deltoid muscles.
 According to [2], the risk of developing musculoskeletal complaints is correlated to the duration of the laptop computer usage.
 Few studies have reported on the numerous cases and complain on the use of laptop computer in no-desk settings on biomechanics, visual and carrying discomfort among Technology education professional in Nigeria.

-Regular usage of laptop omputer greater than 3hrs was associated with a higher prevalence of musculoskeletal complaints [3].
+Regular usage of laptop computer greater than three hours (3hrs) was associated with a higher prevalence of musculoskeletal complaints [3].
 According to [1] complains about mental, physical and sleep problems significantly aggravate with an increasing duration.
 Study conducted by [4] revealed that 20% of the laptop users among students suffered from at least one of the musculoskeletal problems.

-A lot of literature in ergonomics and human factors shows that computer usage is usually related to visual problems.
-The impact of visual fatigue may effect working behavior and the human-system interaction [5].
+Literature in ergonomics and human factors shows that computer usage is usually related to visual problems.
+The impact of visual fatigue may affect working behavior and the human-system interaction [5].
 Extensive viewing of the laptop computer screen can lead to eye discomfort, fatigue, blurred vision and headaches, dry eyes and other symptoms of eyestrain [6].

 Alppay and Hedge [7] observed that ease of carrying in other words portability is the second most anticipated needs for a potential users of laptop computer.
-Unlike desktop which are fixed in one place but laptop computer are movable despite the laptop have been getting lighter and smaller, many people carry them with power supply cords, spare batteries, or external peripherals all adding weight to their laptop bag [8].
+Unlike desktop which are fixed in one place but laptop computers are movable despite the laptop have been getting lighter and smaller, many people carry them with power supply cords, spare batteries, or external peripherals all adding weight to their laptop bag [8].
 Studies carried out by [9] show that a considerable number of those carrying improper bags and backpacks which seen to be main culprits for those disorders.

+The main aims of this study are to analyze the impact for the laptop on biomechanics, visual and carrying discomfort.
+While the research objectives of this paper were to examine how the use of laptop computer affect the biomechanics, visualization and the carrying discomfort.

 2.1 Methodology

-2.2 The aim and Objectives of the study

-Aims:

-To analyze the impact of the use of laptop computer on biomechanics, visual and carrying discomfort.

-Research objectives:

-• To examine how the use of laptop computer affect the biomechanics.

-• To examine how the use of laptop computer affect the visualization.

-• To examine how the use of laptop computer affect the carrying discomfort.

 2.2 The participants

-The participants where professionals of technology education in the Nigerian tertiaries institutions such as universities and polytechnics in the departments of technical and vocational education.
-The participant of this study were selected from Northern part of Nigeria.
-A sample of fifty (50) technology education professional was selected.
-Participants will be selected using purposeful sampling.
-[10] states that in purposive sampling - also referred to as judgment sampling - sample elements judged to be typical, or representative, are chosen from the population.
-Non-probability sampling is used when the individual member of the population do not have an equal likelihood of being selected to be a member of the sample [11].
-However, one of the short comings of this technique according to [12] is that, a researcher cannot estimate sampling error and he cannot generalize research findings beyond the sample studied.
+The participants where professionals of technology education in the northern Nigeria tertiaries institutions such as universities and polytechnics from the departments of technical and vocational education.
+The population (N = 60) for the study comprised all the technology education in the four selected tertiary institutions in northern Nigeria.
+A total of 52 questionnaires were distributed to the sample based on [10] sample size table.
+Only fifty (50) questionnaires where returned for data analysis.
+Participants were selected using purposeful sampling.
+[11] states that in purposive sampling - also referred to as judgment sampling - sample elements judged to be typical, or representative, are chosen from the population.
+Non-probability sampling is used when the individual member of the population do not have an equal likelihood of being selected to be a member of the sample [12].
+However, one of the short comings of this technique according to [13] is that, a researcher cannot estimate sampling error and he cannot generalize research findings beyond the sample studied.

 2.3 Instruments